-The Free Application for Federal Student Aid (FAFSA) is required for every need-based financial aid program administered by St. John Fisher College (e.g., St. John Fisher College Grants, private scholarships, Federal Perkins Loans, Federal Pell Grants, Federal Supplemental Education Opportunity Grants, Iraq & Afghanistan Grant, Federal College Work-Study, Federal Direct Student Loans and Federal TEACH Grants).
-The priority deadline for filing the FAFSA is February 15 for all new students and April 1 for all returning students.
+The Free Application for Federal Student Aid (FAFSA) is required for every need-based financial aid program administered by St. John Fisher College (e.g., St. John Fisher College grants, private scholarships, Federal Perkins Loans, Federal Pell Grants, Federal Supplemental Education Opportunity Grants, Iraq and Afghanistan Grant, Federal College Work-Study, Federal Direct Student Loans and Federal TEACH Grants).
+The priority deadline for filing the FAFSA is January 15 for all students.
 After these dates, institutional need-based funds will be awarded on a funds-available basis.
-The FAFSA is completed at www.fafsa.gov
+The FAFSA is completed at https://fafsa.ed.gov/

 In order to apply for financial aid from programs not administered by the College (e.g., state grants), different application forms and deadlines are required, as indicated in the program descriptions.

 Most sources of financial assistance, especially New York State and federally funded aid programs, require specified progress toward a degree during each academic term for which aid is received.
 Progress is measured in the number of credits earned and the grade point average achieved.
 Failure to meet these standards can result in the loss of some, or all, financial assistance in subsequent academic periods.
 It is each student’s responsibility to become aware of, and comply with, these standards if continued receipt of financial assistance is desired.
 The academic progress requirements for New York State, federal, and institutional aid are detailed in Standards of Academic Progress for Financial Aid Recipients.